awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-override-request-response-parameters.md

 **Important**
 Overrides are final\.
 An override may only be applied to each parameter once\.
 Trying to override the same parameter multiple times will result in `5XX` responses from Amazon API Gateway\.
 If you must override the same parameter multiple times throughout the template, we recommend creating a variable and applying the override at the end of the template\.
 Note that the template is applied only after the entire template is parsed\.
 See [Tutorial: Override an API's Request Parameters and Headers with the API Gateway Console](#apigateway-override-request-response-parameters-override-request)\.

 The following tutorials show how to create and test a mapping template override in the API Gateway console\.
 These tutorials use the [PetStore sample API](api-gateway-create-api-from-example.md) as a starting point\.
-Both tutorials assume that you have already created the the [PetStore sample API](api-gateway-create-api-from-example.md)\.
+Both tutorials assume that you have already created the [PetStore sample API](api-gateway-create-api-from-example.md)\.

 **Topics**
 + [Tutorial: Override an API's Response Status Code with the API Gateway Console](#apigateway-override-request-response-parameters-override-response)